observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  <span class="muted">○ No, create an empty project</span>
 <span class="focus">└</span></pre>

-If you use `npm` or `yarn` as your preferred package manager, declare your allegiance now.
+If you use npm or Yarn as your preferred package manager, declare your allegiance now.
 The package manager you used to launch `observable create` will be selected by default, so you can just hit Enter again to continue.
-If you prefer a different package manager (say `pnpm`), choose `No`; you can always install dependencies after the project is created.
+If you prefer a different package manager (say pnpm), choose `No`; you can always install dependencies after the project is created.

 <pre data-copy="none"><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>